 Master of Arts (M.A.) in Health Advocacy

-The three courses of study will be launched sequentially in a way in which students may progress seamlessly from one course of study to the next.
-Most notably, the credits earned in the Certificate program may be applied to the Master's program.
+The two courses of study will be launched sequentially in a way in which students may progress seamlessly from one course of study to the next.
+The credits earned in the Certificate program may be applied to the Master's program.

 Learning and Expertise Goals

 Students in the program will know the most important analytical frameworks, contingency models, skills, approaches, historical and current trends and ideas that shape and comprise the emerging field of health advocacy.
 They will respond to the growing awareness of the importance of partnering perspectives in management, the social sciences, education and the health sciences while exploring the converging roles of patient representative, ombudsman, educator, care manager, patient navigator, family advisor and health advocate.

 This program equips students to understand, appreciate and demonstrate relevant aspects of: